ajs/tools/docs/_posts/2019-08-06-your-regex-here.md

 * `rule` - Introduces a regex that uses significant whitespace by default.
   Occurs within a grammar.
-* `token` - Introduces a regex that does not use significant whitespace by default.
+* `token` - Introduces a regex that does not use significant whitespace by default and does not backtrack.
 Occurs within a grammar.

 So, what is this significant whitespace thing?
 An example may help: